 I have four classes and three preps.
 I usually feel overwhelmed.
 I began teaching the senior class in February.
 While I welcomed the mature students, I lamented the extra planning for the class.
 After putting off grading in favor of planning, I decided I needed a new strategy.
 I lessened my workload.
-I have responsible students in my senior class, with probably more years of experience writing poetry than I do.
-I assigned a poetry project that required students to create activities that inspire and encourage creative writing, they also needed to work on their peers’ assignments and assess their peers’ behavior, participation and classwork (product).
+I have responsible students in my senior class, with probably more years of experience writing essay than I do.
+I assigned a essay project that required students to create activities that inspire and encourage creative writing, they also needed to work on their peers’ assignments and assess their peers’ behavior, participation and classwork (product).

-My goal for this project began as a way to make my life easier, but it soon turned into a way to encourage students to become independent learners.
+Goal of essay writer for this project began as a way to make my life easier, but it soon turned into a way to encourage students to become independent learners.
 I once thought of delegation as giving up control, but now I see that this “teaching” responsibility enabled the students to succeed in areas they already felt confidence, or else give some students that extra push to feel success.

 I acknowledge their previous knowledge, their strengths and their talents, just by offering them a chance to share.
 Most of the students loved it.
 I loved it too.
 Because of the class dynamics, I could sit with the class and participate as a student.
 I rarely needed to intervene and the teachers of the day dealt with classroom behavior.
 For example, Tashema, a presenter for part of the class, took behavior managerial strategies she observed in her Government class.
 She began writing the names of students who were talking out of turn and taking off points.
 She then gave extra points for students that volunteered to read aloud.
 I did not need to step in as the teacher; Tashema already had the prior knowledge of how to manage small behavioral issues.
 In her reflection, Tashema recalls, “My experience of presenting was kind of easy because the class enjoyed our presentation.”
 Step one of classroom management, plan something interesting.